rtts/django-simplecms/README.md

 </section>
 ```

+This means that end users can supply the content for each section and
+programmers can optionally supply additional logic needed for each
-Everytime a section needs to be rendered, SimpleCMS will call the
+section.
+Every time a section needs to be rendered, SimpleCMS will
-appropriate section view and insert the rendered result into the final
+call the appropriate section view and insert the rendered result into
-rendered page.
+the final rendered page.

 ## The edit interface